-The thing is, your creative energy is better used for your job and doing trial and error with what completes your office, we’re here to give you some inspirations or suggestions for your home office setup.
+The thing is, your creative energy is better used for your job and not doing trial and error with what completes your office, so we’re here to give you some inspiration or suggestions for your home office setup.
 This way, all you have to do is select and follow their design philosophies or methods and apply them to your workspace.

 We have compiled some of the cleanest, most comfortable, and most unique home office setup ideas for you while you work from home.
-So regardless of whether you’re in quarantine or not, these are the best and most aesthetically pleasing professional temples.
+So, regardless of whether you’re in quarantine or not, these are some of the best and most aesthetically pleasing professional temples.

 Apart from having a nearby window to make your work more tolerable, the table can also give you a huge advantage in keeping things tidy and organized.
 That’s what stands out in Falken Creative’s idea for a workspace where the two-tiered table gives you a healthy monitor level as well as additional storage space.